First- or upper second-class degree in a relevant subject.

 Months of entry

-Semester one modules: Clinical Audiology 1; Rehabilitation for Auditory Disorders; Physiology and Psychology of Hearing; Applied Research Methods
+Semester one modules: Clinical Audiology 1; Rehabilitation of Auditory Disorders; Physiology and Psychology of Hearing; Applied Research Methods

-Semester two modules: Clinical Audiology 2; Fundamentals of Auditory Implants; Paediatric Audiology; Assessment and Management of Vestibular Disorders; Applied Research Methods; Research Project
+Semester two modules: Clinical Audiology 2; Fundamentals of Auditory Implants; Paediatric Audiology; Assessment and Management of Vestibular Disorders; Research Project

 Information for international students